-- (a) no covariates. - (b) only worker characteristics such as human capital variables (educational attainment, age, tenure) and workplace-related characteristics (region, indicators for shift-work or work on Sundays, etc.). - (c) worker (see above) and firm characteristics such as size and industry of the firm or average characteristics of the firm's workforce.18
+- (a) no covariates. - (b) only worker characteristics such as human capital variables (educational attainment, age, tenure) and workplace-related characteristics (region, indicators for shift-work or work on Sundays, etc.). - (c) worker (see above) and firm characteristics such as size and industry of the firm or average characteristics of the firm's workforce.19

-Controlling for individual-level and firm-level characteristics notably reduces the partial effects of both collective coverage and net union density.
-For example, the average partial effect of CC is -9% in specification (c), while it would be -20% in specification (a).
-For covered employees, the partial effect of SHARECC even changes sign-whereas a higher share of covered employees is associated with a higher wage in specification (c),
+Controlling for individual-level and firm-level characteristics notably reduces the partial effects of both collective coverage and net union density, and controls (in crosssectional wage regressions at least partially) for likely endogeneity issues in union density and coverage.
+For example, the average partial effect of CC is -9\% in specification (c), while it would be -20% in specification (a).
+For covered employees, the partial effect of SHARECC even changes sign-whereas a higher share of covered employees is associated with a higher wage in specification (c), the effect would be negative in specification (a).
+The effect of NUD also changes sign between specifications (b) and (c).
+The latter suggests that the type of endogeneity of NUD differs regarding individual-level and firm-level characteristics.
+Controlling for individual characteristics increases the estimated NUD coefficients.
+This result is consistent with NUD being negatively correlated with individual characteristics that tend to be associated with higher wages.
+Unions tend to represent workers with lower wages.
+In contrast, controlling for firm-level characteristics reduces the estimated NUD coefficients.
+This result is consistent with NUD being positively correlated with firm characteristics that tend to be associated with higher wages.
+The motivation to unionize is larger when there exist rents which could be appropriated from successful firms which tend to pay higher wages.